scottyla19/341-final/final-site/readme.md

 ### Design Process:
 1. ~~Determine main topic and site map.~~ 4/26/17
 2. ~~Design wireframe mock ups for both desktop and mobile.~~ 4/28/17
-3. Program code for mobile layout and design.
+3. ~~Program code for mobile layout and design.~~ 5/2/17
-4. Look for ways to improve design and development of mobile site.
+4. ~~Look for ways to improve design and development of mobile site.~~ 5/2/17
 5. Program responsiveness for desktop especially parallax home page.
 6. Improve desktop form and function.
 7. Test on Firefox, Safari, and Chrome for desktop.